Spousal Roth Conversions: How Married Couples Coordinate the Strategy

 Why the MFJ Brackets Change the Math

 That width is conversion room.
-A couple sitting in the 22% or 24% bracket has a larger window to pull traditional IRA dollars into gross income before they tip into the 32% bracket.
-If both spouses have separate traditional IRAs, there is often a decade of retirement where that window sits wide open, RMDs have not yet kicked in, and Social Security is still being deferred.
-That overlap is where spousal Roth conversions tend to do the most work.
+A couple in the 22% or 24% bracket has a large window to pull traditional IRA dollars into income before tipping into 32%.
+If both spouses hold traditional IRAs, there is often a decade of retirement where that window sits wide open: RMDs have not started and Social Security is still being deferred.
+That overlap is where spousal conversions do the most work.

 The Survivor-Bracket Trap

-The implication is straightforward: the years when both spouses are alive and the filing status is MFJ are your most tax-efficient conversion years.
-Converting more aggressively during that window is not speculation.
+The implication is straightforward: the MFJ years are your most tax-efficient conversion years.
+Converting more aggressively in that window is not speculation.
 It is bracket math applied to a known, predictable outcome.

 Coordinating Whose IRA to Convert First

-Social Security timing plays into this directly.
-Many couples defer the higher earner's benefit to age 70 to lock in the largest possible survivor benefit.
-During the deferral years, wage replacement income is lower, creating a conversion window that would not exist once both benefits are in payment.
-Running a Roth conversion during those years, funded in part by the larger bracket, is a strategy worth modeling explicitly.
+Social Security timing feeds this directly.
+Many couples defer the higher earner's benefit to 70 to lock in the largest survivor benefit; those deferral years are lower-income years, creating a conversion window that closes once both benefits are in payment.

 How This Connects to the Roth Conversion Pillar